 If you replace your income to your family if your income stops because of death, you should have enough insurance.

 The financial cost to your family if something happens to you is the loss of your income.
 There might be a lot of bills to pay like the mortgage, car payments, food, and living expenses and so on.
 But as long as one’s income still comes to the family, they can pay those expenses and should be okay.
-You can calculate the current value of the loss of your income here.

 That does not mean that life insurance can’t be put to use for other purposes than just replacing your income to the family.
 After all life insurance is just money paid at a future event and can be used how you want.
 Other uses for life insurance often include –